urql-graphql/urql/docs/graphcache/computed-queries.md

 > [graphql-tag](https://github.com/apollographql/graphql-tag) because `writeFragment` only accepts
 > GraphQL `DocumentNode`s as inputs, and not strings.

-This way we'll get the Todo with id 1 and the relevant data we are askng for in the fragment.
+This way we'll get the Todo with id 1 and the relevant data we are asking for in the fragment.

 ## Pagination